bgronas/test666/content/post/2023-04-18/index.md

 # Conclusion

-We have now selected VMs with the Tags powersave=true, then put them into a group that has a policy containing scheduled maintenance window.
+We have now selected VMs in vSphere with the Tags powersave=true and added them dynamically into a group that has a policy containing scheduled maintenance window.